abdzyusuf123-ctrl/My-Notes/DSA/[IMPORTANT] Core Logic and Memory.md

 # Core Logic & Memory & Global Conditon for Every DS/A

-Below, this file outlines how the following **Data Structures / Algorithms** (and their main patterns) use the two principles that are integral to all coding interview problems.
+Below, this file outlines how the following **Data Structures / Algorithms** (and their main patterns) use the **3 core** principles that are integral to all coding interview problems.

 ---